brainhack-school2020/anproulx-fMRI-autism/README.md

 4. Python Data Science Handbook GitHub and website https://github.com/jakevdp/PythonDataScienceHandbook

 ## Conclusion and acknowledgement
-A special thank you to all BrainHack Organizers for making this event an amazing learning experience!
+A special thank you to all the 2020 BrainHack School Organizers for making this event an amazing learning experience!

 Pierre Bellec (Mentor)
 Désirée Lussier-Lévesque (Mentor)